MacGregor Arctic Expedition: Accomplishments

-Hourly weather observations started September 8, 1937, and reports were transmitted daily to the US Weather Bureau in Washington, D.C.
+Hourly weather observations started September 8, 1937, and reports were transmitted daily to the U.S. Weather Bureau in Washington, D.C.
 Pilot-balloon observations were made twice daily except during December and January.
 All observations were continued until the hour of sailing July 7, 1938.
 MacGregor believed that accurately observing and plotting the development and movement of air masses as they moved across the Arctic would make possible more precise, longer-range Northern Hemispheric weather forecasting.
 In late 1937 MacGregor, from Etah, Greenland, gave a long-range weather forecast for 1938, based on the observations from his expedition.
 Two and a half months later, it proved to be amazingly accurate.

 In February, Eskimos began arriving from the south.
 Among them was Ootah, who had accompanied Peary in 1909 on the historic first trip to the North Pole.

 In March, the Haig-Thomas, Wright, Hamilton expedition visited.
 They shared the hut while charting portions of Ellesmere Island and conducting biological and glaciological studies.
 In a combined venture, Schlossbach and Wright made a 300 mi ice cap survey northeast of Etah.
 It was probably the longest continuous traverse over that region to that time.

 Paul Furlong and Roy Fitzsimmons trekked across Smith Sound to Cape Sabline, Ellesmere Island to deposit supplies at a Royal Canadian Mounted Police cache site (a request from Charles Camsell the Northwest Territories Commissioner).

 The MacGregor expedition took with them a 1933 model Waco biplane for surveying and exploration.
 The aircraft had a single, 210 horsepower (hp), Continental air-cooled rotary engine.
 Schlossbach flew the Waco four times from Etah marking several memorable aviation accomplishments; the first solo flight over Ellesmere Island; the first landing on Ellesmere Island; and the refuting of Perry's claim that there was another island northwest of Ellesmere Island.

 While exploring the coast of Ellesmere Island in 1909, Commodore Robert Peary had sighted a gray shadow on the horizon.
 Convinced that he had discovered an uncharted island, he christened it Crocker Land.
 Isaac Schlossbach armed with a sun compass and extra gas, attempted to locate Crocker Land from the air.
 He crisscrossed the area where Perry had placed Crocker Land.
 All he saw was ocean; there was no Crocker Land.